The Dark Eye: Demonicon: Development

 It was originally developed by Silver Style Studio for the publisher TGC.
 However, TGC went into administration in summer 2010 and publisher Kalypso Media bought the IP and took over 17 developers of the Silver Style Studio and founded the third inhouse Kalypso development studio named Noumena Studios.
 The team now has 45-50 developers (Source Kalypso Media) and the game was released in 2013.
-The game was originally in development for Xbox 360 and PlayStation 3 as well, and these versions of the game were supposed to be released in 2014, however, after the release of PC version, no news of console ports were announced.
+The game was originally in development for Xbox 360 and PlayStation 3 as well, but after the release of PC version, no news of console ports were announced.